rithikar1510/CBE-3300B/phys-device-design.md

 This page explains the physical device design, including tubing, sealing, and the 3D printed case.

 # Tubing and Containers
-The tubing connects the pumps to the water and desiccant reservoirs, allowing air to flow through each path and be conditioned before entering the chamber.
+The tubing connects the pumps to the water and desiccant reservoirs, allowing air to flow through each path before entering the chamber.

 We used a 32-ounce container for the main humidity chamber to provide sufficient volume while keeping the system compact.
 Smaller 2-ounce flasks are used within the setup for localized flow paths.
 The tubing has a 3 mm diameter, which allows for controlled airflow without excessive resistance.